 If you listen to Spotify or other music streaming services whenever you work, try out some “focus music” stations or playlists next time you try to do your work.
-Music like classical or soft jazz or voice-less house will help you really zone in on what you’re trying to do and get stuff done.
+Music like classical or soft jazz or voice-less house will help you really zone in on what you’re trying to do and get stuff done and stop procrastinating.
 Plus, this is backed up by science too, so you know it’s one you have to try!

 #9.
 Take a break when you need to.